 How efficient are solar panels?

 On average, solar panel efficiency is between 14-22%.
+Getting panels with higher efficiency means that each panel will produce more energy.
+When you get efficient panels you won’t need as many of them.
 Highest-quality technology is always our promise when it comes to your system components.

 How do I clean my solar panels?

 In order for highest efficiency, solar panels should be kept clean of leaves, heavy dust, snow and other obstructions.
 This can be done with a damp rag, water hose or other cleaning devices like a squeegee or roof rake.